TheJoboReal/Noter/Data Kommunikation/Noter/Data Links Layers/Data Link Control DLC/Character-oriented framing.md

 just before the characters that have the same pattern as the flag.
 However, it may also happen that the Esc code itself appears in the data section.
 If this happens, an Esc code is inserted here just before this character.
+Byte stuffing is the use of escape characters used to “escape” a byte that might represent a flag in a frame.

 ![[Pasted image 20230926123053.png]]